-In the spring of 2011, after Mr. Sorrentino announced his decision to retire and the board announced its transition plan to name Mr. Pokluda as Chief Executive Officer effective January 1, 2012, the Compensation Committee engaged Towers Watson to review the Company's target total compensation program for selected executive positions, including the chief executive officer.
-Towers Watson provided to the Compensation Committee an executive compensation analysis summarizing data from published surveys and peer company proxy filings.
+In 2011, our Compensation Committee engaged Towers Watson to provide to the Compensation Committee an executive compensation analysis summarizing data from published surveys and peer company proxy filings.
 The Compensation Committee used the Towers Watson analysis to gain a market perspective with respect to a compensation package for Mr. Pokluda and other potential additions to the Company's management team.